1. About fexofenadine

 What's the difference between fexofenadine and other antihistamines?

 Fexofenadine is known as a non-drowsy antihistamine.
-That's because it's less likely to make you feel sleepy than so-called sedating antihistamines, such as Piriton (chlorphenamine).
+That's because it's less likely to make you feel sleepy than drowsy (sedating) antihistamines, such as Piriton (chlorphenamine).

 Most people prefer to take a non-drowsy antihistamine instead of a sedating one.